-You may have concerns about changes to accommodations given York’s shift to online teaching and learning due to COVID-19.
+You may have concerns about changes to accommodations given York’s shift to more remote teaching and learning due to COVID-19.
 The below questions and answers are designed to address all your concerns.
 Please contact your counsellor or our office via email if you have further questions

 Connect with your Accessibly Counsellor for an appointment.
 They can discuss strategies to support you.

-Depending on the set-up of the course, we can put supports in place for you, including continuing with interpreting.
+Interpreter support for those who need it can be arranged for remote courses.
 Connect with your Accessibility Counsellor to discuss the ways you can be supported.